 Further plans for going abroad are in the pipeline.
 I love travelling, always have.
 Once you've lived a year abroad, there's an even stronger desire to experience living elsewhere.
 For now, I'm pursuing my passion for writing.
 It is my aim to succeed in freelance writing so that I will be able to work and travel (as well as teach yoga!).
 That's my dream.
 Let's see.
 As for Sevilla, I know I will live there again.

 Follow Grace on medium @graceygrossmann.

 Grace knows exactly what she wants from her future career, and globe-trotting is a big part of it!
 It's never been easier to build a portable career by working online, teaching abroad and/or picking up short contracts or low-skilled jobs to stay afloat while traveling.
 Although it's tempting to work exclusively online, we also suggest taking on in-office contracts to develop face-to-face business relationships.
 Freelancers often find that its the clients they have worked alongside physically who go on to become the strongest online partnerships.
 In the first few years of building an international freelance career, focus on networking and developing relationships with businesses in your field.
 Freelance writers also find it useful to develop thematic focuses or specific niches.
 For instance, Grace might focus on writing about yoga, global wellness retreats, or cross-cultural teaching skills.
 The world is your oyster.
 Good luck!

-- Work As A Freelance Foreign Correspondent is a great article describing all you need to know about making it abroad.
+- Work as a Freelance Foreign Correspondent is a great article describing all you need to know about making it abroad.

-- Becoming A Digital Nomad discusses the gig economy and building a career in remote employment.
+- Becoming a Digital Nomad discusses the gig economy and building a career in remote employment.
 Check it out.

-- To read about how teaching English abroad can boost your career potential, read Teaching English As a Stepping Stone to Your International Career.
+- To read about how teaching English abroad can boost your career potential, read Teaching English as a Stepping Stone to Your International Career.